 The partial ticket, or 1-Day ticket costs 70 soles (about $20 USD) and is valid for 1 day.
 You can visit as many sites as you like in one day with no further charge.
 There are no discounts with this ticket.

-Both tourist tickets, 1-day or 10-day, allows the access to different archeological sites in and around Cusco, the Sacred Valley, various museums in Cusco, the Main Cathedral, the Qoricancha and more.
-This is the best way to visit all the archeological sites of the region and the Sacred Valley.
+Both tourist tickets, 1-day or 10-day, allows access to different archeological sites in and around Cusco, the Sacred Valley, various museums in Cusco, the Main Cathedral, Qoricancha, and more.
+Doing this is the best way to visit these sites in Cusco and Sacred Valley.
 Most of the main archeological sites are not accessible for free.

 The general ticket, or 10-Day Ticket is 130 soles (about $38 USD) and is valid for 10 days.
 This is the cheapest and most convenient way to plan to see different sites in a few days.